Top 10 Advanced Podcast Monetization Strategies That Generate Revenue in 2026

 Real-life examples

-• Pod Save America hosts large-scale live events, combining ticket sales with merchandise and premium experiences.
+Pod Save America hosts large-scale live events, combining ticket sales with merchandise and premium experiences.

-• The Minimalists use live events and speaking tours to monetize their podcast brand beyond advertising.
+The Minimalists use live events and speaking tours to monetize their podcast brand beyond advertising.

 Ideal podcast type or stage

-Live and ticketed events are ideal for shows with a passionate, engaged fan base.
+Based on our experience, live and ticketed events are ideal for shows with a passionate, engaged fan base.
 They work particularly well for community-driven podcasts in comedy, politics, or lifestyle.
 B2B shows may also succeed by hosting summits, workshops, or executive networking events.

 Reason to choose this strategy